wp-plugins/wp-google-maps/readme.txt

 = Professional Edition =
 * Create multiple Google maps!
 * Add descriptions, links and images to your Google Map markers.
+* Add categories to your map markers
+* Mashup multiple Google maps
 * Add different marker icons, or your own icons to make your map really stand out!
 * Add animations to your markers and let them stand out!
 * Allow your visitors to get directions to your markers.